14 Small Master Bathroom Ideas To Copy Now (2025)

 Continuing with the arched mirror trend, this bathroom from Jennifer Decorates has impressive contrasts.
 The white paneling around the mirror is set off with the bold black and white floral wallpaper.
 And the black vanity is set off with the brass hardware pulled into the double sconces.
 This bathroom exudes class.
 But the painted floor is the trend that stands out – it makes a statement without much effort.

-3. Clean brass & straight lines
+3. Opt for clean brass & modern lines

 (@badwood)